Stakeholders decry soaring aviation taxes as Nigeria ranks third in Africa

 However, Libya charges $1.3, Malawi, $5.0, Lesotho, $5.7, Algeria, $9.8, Eswatini, $14.2, Tunisia, $15.4, Botswana, $18.9, Morocco, $25.1, Sao Tome, $26.0, Angola, $28.4 and South Africa, $28.5 charge lower despite recording higher air traffic.

-In June, the International Air Transport Association, IATA, had also expressed dismay over the cost of doing business in Africa, saying in some African countries, passengers pay more in taxes and fees than the base airfare itself, as a $100 ticket could have $60–$70 in charges.
+In June, the International Air Transport Association, IATA, had also expressed dismay over the cost of doing business in Africa, saying in some African countries, passengers paid more in taxes and fees than the base airfare itself, as $100 ticket could have $60–$70 in charges.

-Analysts told Vanguard that high taxation in the aviation industry stifles development, as demand for air travel would be heavily impacted.
+Analysts told Vanguard that high taxation in the aviation industry stifled development as demand for air travel would be heavily impacted.

+Former Military Commandant of the Murtala Muhammed International Airport, Lagos, Group Capt John Ojikutu, retd, had said in a chat: “The impact of the high taxes is on ticket sales.

-“Yearly, every operator ought to submit their tariffs to the Nigerian Civil Aviation Authority, NCAA.
-They have to let them know the reason for all charges, so that if they change what is approved for them at any point in time, they can be called and asked why they are charging differently from what was approved.
+“Yearly, every operator ought to submit their tariffs to the The Nigerian Civil Aviation Authority, NCAA.
+They have to let them know the reason for all charges, so that if they change want is approved for them at any point in time, they can be called and asked why they are charging different from what was approved.

+“The NCAA ought to look into some of these things.
+We have to find a way not to kill the market.
+In fact, how have they accounted for all these charges?

 Disclaimer